The Ultimate Guide to Safe and Unsafe Human Foods for Dogs and Puppies

 improve their lives.
 Some human foods dogs can eat are some of the healthiest dog snacks around!

-While incorporating safe human foods, consider supplementing with Superior Care Pet's Nature’s Protection dry food to ensure your dog receives a balanced diet with all essential nutrients.
+While incorporating safe human foods, consider supplementing with Nature’s Protection dry food to ensure your dog receives a balanced diet with all essential nutrients.

 Fruits